 Tech should not run alongside lesson plans but compliment or even enhance them.
 Here’s what we feel the Techno Hubs and technology-based lessons have contributed to NCG:

-Technology plays a massive part in day to day life for so many of us.
-It makes sense that it is incorporated into learning.
+Technology plays a massive part in day to day life for so many of us, which only asserts the use of technology in English language teaching and learning.
 Technology fascinates us and engages us.
 Encouraging students to take part is arguably the most important part of any lesson plan, incorporating technology – especially creatively – could be the element that transforms a dull lesson into a captivating one.

 As so much of learning comes from practice outside of the classroom, motivating students with innovative ideas is also important.
 If a student is interested in what is being taught, they are far more likely to seek more information on their own.

-More than just a wifi code, having access to technology in education will play a big part in its success.
+More than just a Wi-Fi code, having access to technology in education will play a big part in its success.
 Again, this counts both inside and outside of the classroom.
 Learning materials are now so much more than simply reading from a textbook, extending now to tablets and smartphones.
 Learners can continue to teach themselves beyond the classroom, in real life situations with the use of technology in English language teaching and learning.

 For those students who are less familiar with the technology used in the classroom, using it in lessons provides much-needed practice.
 Technology isn’t set to take a back seat in learning, nor in life in general.
 So students value the opportunity to familiarise themselves with using different devices in different ways, not just in developing language skills

 Obviously, technology is not to be used in place of effective teaching, but interactive tasks, text-to-speech conversion and online tutorials allow students to translate on-the-go.
 Independent learning, with access to relevant teaching material for support.
 It means more practice and therefore more confidence to push perceived limitations.
 Students are given the courage to try books beyond their current reading level, for example.